 3. PARCHMENT PAPER – This is a waterproof and grease-resistant paper dial produced by treating ordinary paper with concentrated sulfuric acid.
 It has a thickness of cardstock and we highly recommend using a mounting board otherwise it will be too flimsy.

-4. MASONITE – This is a material made from wood fibers compressed into sheets, having many household and industrial uses.
+4. MASONITE – This is a material made from wood fibers compressed into sheets, and having many household and industrial uses.
 This does not need a mounting board.
 It is very sturdy.
 Although the customer may use one if he wants.

 5. METAL – This is a sturdy dial less than 1/16” thick usually.
 It does not necessarily need a mounting board but most customers use them for added stability.
 These cannot be used with atomic movements.